A Project is a logical collection of Ansible playbooks, represented in Tower.

 The set of Permissions assigned to this project (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other Tower elements are Privileges.

 You can access the project permissions via the Permissions tab next to the Details tab.
-This screen displays a list of the privileges that are currently available for a selected User.
-The privileges list may be sorted and searched by Name, Type, or Role.
+This screen displays a list of users that currently have permissions to this project.
+The list may be sorted and searched by User, Role, or Team Role.

 - Click to select one or multiple checkboxes beside the name(s) of the user(s) or team(s) to select them.

 After selections are made, the window expands to allow you to select a role from the drop-down menu list for each user or team you chose.

 - Admin allows read, run, and edit privileges (applies to all resources)

 - Use allows use of a resource in a job template (applies all resources except job templates)

 - Update allows updating of project via the SCM Update (applies to projects and inventories)